Sebitosh/MRTS/README.md

 * `${CURRID}$` is the incremented `id`, which guaranties that every generated rule will have a unique `id`
 * `${PHASE}$` is the current phase in the list that you define in the definition file (see later its syntax)
 * `${VERSION}$` is the `VERSION`, see above
+* `${ACTIONS}$` is the actions you want in the rule

 Please note that `%{MATCHED_VAR_NAME}` is not a tool macro, but the ModSecurity's macro.
 You can use them where you want.

 ## Definition

-In a definition file there also many keywords are avaliable.
+In a definition file there also many keywords are available.
 See an example then expand the meanings:

 ```yaml
 target: null